wuaoala/FedCSL-CM/README.md

 Instructions & computational requirements
 -

-Table 1 presents the dataset statistics and detailed descriptions of the client settings in the manuscript.

 Running the `FedCSL-CM.py/` file will produce the results of FedCSL-CM in Tables 3, 5, 7, 8 and 9.

 Running the `local_learning_methods.py/` file will produce the results of LR, SVM, XGB, LightGBM, and MLP in Table 3.